RoySegall/gizra.com/app/_posts/2016-10-06-jekyll-starter-kit.md

 If you need more info look at the [GitHub Repo](https://github.com/nirgn975/jekyll-starter-kit).

 To make sure you don't run into issues I wrote tests, a lot of tests!
 The tests were written with [mocha](https://mochajs.org/), and with the priority to get to 100% coverage.
-Every option and test was simulated so you can get the right configuration for your project.
+Every option was simulated so you can get the right configuration for your project.
 But if you still need some help we can chat in the [gitter room](https://gitter.im/jekyll_starter_kit/Lobby).

 If you would like to help make this generator better, you're awesome!
 Go to the [Want to help](https://github.com/nirgn975/jekyll-starter-kit#want-to-help) section in the README and start from there.